 They say it's all in the mind but, many times, our bodies rule over our brains.
-We need to go, we must score, it's our last chance, it shall be perfect.
+We need to go; we must score; it's our last chance; it has to be perfect.

 Tension plays a critical role in high performance surfing.
-When you're surfing the heat of your life, our brain works like a surfer on a deep barrel.
-All efforts are focused on getting out untouched, on successfully accomplish the goal, like an animal in survival mode.
+When you're surfing the heat of your life, your brain works like a surfer on a deep barrel.
+All efforts are focused on getting out untouched; on successfully accomplishing your goal - much like an animal in survival mode.

-Pressure is part of competition, and learning how to deal with pressure should part of the daily training of a professional surfer.
-Usually, surf coaches play the role of psychologists, but it shouldn't be like that.
+Pressure is part of competition, and learning how to deal with pressure should play a part in the daily training of a professional surfer.
+Usually, surf coaches end up playing the role of psychologists, but it shouldn't be this way.

-Interestingly, surfers feel the pressure to perform well, but they don't usually understand where does that pressure come from.
-There are multiple sources - parental expectations, their own desired results, other people's expectations (surf coaches, family, friends), media constraints, fans', etc.
+Interestingly, surfers feel pressure to perform well, but they don't usually understand where that pressure comes from.
+In fact, there are multiple sources; parental expectations, one's own desired results, other people's expectations (surf coaches, family, friends), media constraints, fans, and so on.

-Pressure can also be originated by immaterial phenomenon - how well prepared they feel, importance of the performance, anticipated degree of difficulty, (lack of) self-confidence, repeated errors, testing new surfboards and maneuvers, etc.
+Pressure can also be originated by immaterial phenomenon - how well prepared the surfer feels, the perceived importance of the performance, anticipated degree of difficulty, (lack of) self-confidence, repeated errors, testing new surfboards and maneuvers, etc.

 1. Pressure only exists if you are concerned about the outcome.
-The first and final heat of the season are exactly the same.
-Nothing changes the way you surf.
+The first and final heats of the season are exactly the same.
+Nothing changes the way you surf but you.
 Train your mind to stay in the present.

 2. Learn to practice at the same level you compete at.
 Learn to train as you mean to play.

 3. Pressure situations require enhanced communication.
 Talk to yourself with ease.
-Let the other surfer in yourself help you make decisions.
+Let the other, relaxed surfer in yourself help you make decisions.

-5. Keep focused when paddling for your favorite waves, and believe in their potential with maximum dedication.
+5. Keep focused when paddling for your favorite waves, and believe in your potential with maximum dedication.

 6. Slow down.
 Even though you may feel under time constraints,